 And it seems to be endless.
 I am constantly trying something new, something I’d never tried before.
 Ironically, often these foods have long histories like millet or amaranth.
 They’re not new foods, and yet somehow I’d never noticed them in the grocery store before.

 There are over 20,000 species of edible plants in the world.
 I suppose it shouldn’t be a surprise that replacing the six or seven animals I used to eat regularly with plant foods instead wouldn’t be that big of a deal.
-But with the heavy focus that animals and their secretions take up in many cultures, including my own, it certainly seemed like it would be a tough adjustment.
+But with the heavy focus that animal foods take up in many cultures, including my own, it certainly seemed like it would be a tough adjustment.

 As we trailed off, driving into the thoughts of our own minds, I traveled to where I was six years ago – a vegetarian wondering if I could live without brie.
 At that point I couldn’t imagine my en croute going kaput.
 But my regrets from those days aren’t that I didn’t take one last bite of cheddar or feta.
 They’re that I didn’t go vegan sooner.
 In my last few days as a vegetarian, I was well aware of what I would be giving up, but I had no idea of what I was missing.

 If you haven’t tried vegan collard greens, this is a great place to start.
 The collards are slow cooked until they are tender and melt in your mouth.
 They’re seasoned with ample amounts of garlic.
 They make a great side dish for vegan mac and cheese.